House plants safe for pets

 Not all flowering plants are poisonous, of course.
 The daisy makes the UC list of toxic plants that can cause skin rash or irritation.
 On the other hand, the Gerber Daisy is not only safe, but also effectively removes trichloroethylene, often associated with dry cleaning.

 For more information on plants that are dangerous to dogs and cats, check out “Know Your Plants – Safe or Poisonous?”

-For a list of safe plants, check out this list of safe plants.
+For a list of appropriate plants, check out this list of safe and poisonous plants.

-More stories on pets and planst on MNN:
+More stories about pets and plants on MNN: